Vatis-Tech/asr-client-js/README.md

 This will destroy the instantiated `@vatis-tech/asr-client-js`.

 Also, the destroy method will be invoked if any error will come through the `socket.io-client` as a response from Vatis Tech ASR SERVICE.

+**NOTE!
+If the VTC plugin did not send all messages, or it did not receive all messages, the destruction will not happen instantly.**
+**NOTE!
+The destruction of the VTC plugin will happen only when all messages have been sent and received.**

 ### `pause`